Normanbg/Personal_Research/index.md

 ### Fifth

 Production schedules are, by their nature, imprecise, as it is entirely based on estimates and not actual development.
-This directly says that when you make a schedule, give a development time buffer.
+This directly means that when you make a schedule, give a development time buffer.
 You will be glad you did.

 The buffer could be this: **_YOUR ESTIMATE + 20%_**.